conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 ``requirements()`` method will be considered, **build requires doesn't affect the package ID**.

-## Quick reminder about Conan package reference
+## A quick reminder about Conan package reference

 Before moving on, we need to introduce what a Conan package reference is and which are its components.
 A Conan package reference is the unique identifier of the products of a build that